π©Ί Screening Section Dr. Meow

 β

-πΎ If your cat comes for neutering, vaccination, or boarding β prior screening ensures the cat is healthy and safe for the procedure.
+πΎ If your cat is coming for neutering, vaccination, or boarding β early screening ensures itβs healthy and safe for the procedure.

 -